alexbezhan/deno-deploy-broken-reproduce/README.md

-This repository allows to reproduce broken Deno Deploy
+This repository allows to reproduce broken Deno Deploy (Fresh framework)